joekiller/logstash-kafka/README.md

             }
         }
     }

+To specify a parition key for Kafka, you can configure format that will produce the key as a string.
+For example, to parition by host:

+    # output {
+        kafka {
+            key_format => "%{host}"
+        }
+    }
 ## Manual Install

 Those who wish to use this plugin in an existing Logstash 1.4.0+ installation can follow these instructions to integrate the plugin into their Logstash system.